spring-attic/sagan/util/README.md

-This directory contains various utility scripts that have been useful in the development and operation of the spring.io site and sagan repository.
+This directory contains various utility scripts that have been useful in the development and operation of the spring.io site and sagan metadataRepository.